Georges034302/acc-cloud-wil-demo/week6/Project-Setup.md

-# 🚀 Project Setup Guide — Student CSV Processor (Azure Function App)
+# 🚀 Demo 1: Project Setup Guide — Student CSV Processor (Azure Function App)

 This guide will help you set up, configure, and deploy the Student CSV Processor Azure Function App from scratch.